cmdenault/Homelessness/README.md

 ## Data

-Data comes from the HUD
+Data comes from the HUD's Market Indicators of Homelessness Report.
-(See the data section of this [report](https://www.huduser.gov/portal/sites/default/files/pdf/Market-Predictors-of-Homelessness.pdf))
+<br> (See the data section of this [report](https://www.huduser.gov/portal/sites/default/files/pdf/Market-Predictors-of-Homelessness.pdf))

 05b_analysis_file_update.csv